COALAIP/specs/README.md

 - Attach the public part of their key pairs to their identity.

-Notable, currently-existing services that could be extended to support our use case include:
+Notable, currently-existing services that could be extended to support our use case include (preferably, a decentralized, non-profit service is chosen):

 - https://pgp.mit.edu/
 - https://keybase.io/